abduct/Brainlet/README.md

 ## Using the software

-To begin using the software first clone this repository to your device with the user created during initial setup:
+To begin using the software first login or change the user to the one created then clone this repository to your device:

 ```
 sudo -s -u brainlet